danielmcheng1/wikiracer/README.md

 	};
 	taskExecutor.execute(task);
 ```
-There were also additional complexities with multi-threading, including:
+There were also additional complexities with multithreading, including:
 * Managing synchronization of the queue (since multiple threads were writing to it)
 * Ensuring that all threads returned _as soon as possible_ when any thread discovered the path between source and destination title
 * Ensuring that all threads terminated gracefully